FHA Guidelines On Manufactured Home Loans On Purchase

 - This needs to include water and sewage systems

-If they are newly installed, they need to have a one year warranty by the manufacturer.
+If they are newly installed, they need to have a one-year warranty from the manufacturer.

 Borrower Requirements To Qualify For Manufactured Homes